cochsen/binary-clock-processingjs/README.md

 binary-clock-processingjs
 =========================

-A binary clock that runs a browser written using the Processing.js Javascript library
+A binary clock that runs in a browser written using the Processing.js Javascript library